CiscoTestAutomation/unicon.plugins/docs/user_guide/passwords.rst

 Passwords are defined in the testbed YAML file.
 This document describes the password handling logic used by the different plugins.
-For understanding the password handling first we need to understand credentials on pyATS.
+Passwords are managed through device credentials in pyATS, the next section explains how credentials are handled in pyATS.

-.. _credentails:
+.. _credentials:

 Credentials
 -----------